kibexd/workers-rights-watch-website/START-HERE.md

 ### Step 5: Be Ready to Negotiate

 **If she says the price is too high:**
-- Show her the market rate comparison (in PROPOSAL.md page showing KES 150k-200k is standard)
+- Show her the market rate comparison: KES 180,000 is fair mid-level rate (agencies charge KES 500k-1M)
-- Remind her you built 10 complete pages, not a simple website
+- Remind her you built 10 complete pages with advanced features, not a basic website
-- Show all the features: payment systems, galleries, forms, social media integration
+- Show all the features: payment systems, galleries, forms, social media integration, SEO
+- Highlight the value: She's getting KES 500k+ worth of work for KES 180k
+- Offer the early payment discount: KES 171,000 if she can pay in full
-- Offer payment plan: 50% now (KES 90,000), 50% on launch (KES 90,000)
+- Offer split payment: 50/50 plan (KES 90,000 + KES 90,000)

 **If she doesn't want monthly maintenance:**
 - Explain website security risks without updates